buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcModulusOfSubgradeReactionMeasure.md

 Type: REAL

-> HISTORY&nbsp; New type in IFC2x.
+> HISTORY  New type in IFC2x.

 Figure 1 illustrates elastic support of a planar member.